-The Meeting: This is a 75 or 90 minute meeting for students and parent(s).
+The Meeting: This is a 90 minute meeting for students and parent(s).
 Time is dependent on the number of questions that families wish to discuss.
 Parents and students will receive the questions most often asked ahead of our meeting.
 They may bring their own questions as well.
 During the meeting, I answer the questions that students and parents have chosen.
 I dispel any myths and also make active suggestions based on the questions that the student and parents ask.
 At the end of our session, The College Question and Answer Session Sheet is emailed home.
 If students want to schedule a follow up meeting to ask more questions as they proceed through their high school years, it is easy to do so.

 5. College List Review, Match or Comprehensive Report

 The Premise: Students may wish to have their college list reviewed to assure a balance in their schools - Reach, Target, or Safety.
 Or they may have chosen several colleges but would like 3-5 additional schools based on information they can provide about what they are seeking in a school.
 Some students simply have no idea where to begin and want a full list of 6-8 schools that fit what they are seeking in a school.

 5a.
 College List Review - Students complete information regarding academics, test scores,

 extracurricular activities, and stand out accomplishments.
 Then we spend the hour reviewing the